stanfordnmbl/osim-rl/README.md

 ## Getting started

-**Anaconda2** is required to run our simulation environment - you can get it from here https://www.continuum.io/downloads; you must choose version 2.7.
+**Anaconda** is required to run our simulation environment - you can get it from here https://www.continuum.io/downloads.
 In the following part we assume that Anaconda is successfully installed.

 We support Windows, Linux, and Mac OSX (all in 64-bit).
 To install our simulator, you first need to create a conda environment with the OpenSim package.
 On Windows, open a command prompt and type: